MTG/freesound/README.md

 ### Running tests

-You can run tests using the Django test runner in the `web` container like that:
+Run tests using the pytest in the `web` container like this:

     docker compose run --rm web pytest